inchori/naver-map-direction-mcp/README.md

 Running on the stdio MCP server, it will provide the following functionalities:
 - `get-geo`: Get GEO data from Naver Map
-- `get-direciont`: Get direction data from Naver Map
+- `get-direction`: Get direction data from Naver Map

 # Running the Naver Map Direction MCP